 What is paper trading?

 Whilst any type of trading has its risks, brokers offer a variety of tools to help first time traders to improve their trading skills.
-One of them is called “paper trading”, although you are less likely to hear the term, being a term for what is known as trading on a demo account.
+One of them is called “paper trading”, although you are less likely to hear the term, since in the online trading industry it is commonly called trading on a demo account.

 Advantages of Paper Trading

-Virtual Account: Using a demo account allows first time traders to experience and trade with an account that looks and acts similarly to the real online trading accounts traders use.
+Using a demo account allows first time traders to experience and trade with an account that looks and acts similarly to the real online trading accounts traders use.
 Demo account users receive an amount of virtual money in the beginning, and can start trading by opening selling and buying positions.
 Just like a real account, the demo account shows market movements on the traders’ screens, so they can decide if they should continue their trade or get out.
 At the end of the day they can assess their actions, learn from them and get ready to start trading in their real account.

 Disadvantages of paper trading

 However, there are some risks to paper trading which should not be ignored.
 Some people would advise not to begin with a demo account for a number of reasons.

 The main one, according to them, is the sense of euphoria paper trading can give.
 Since there is no real money being used, traders can take risks that they otherwise wouldn’t, thus expanding their profits.
 A case of money loss, on the other hand, is often not taken very seriously since, it’s not real money that’s being lost.
 There is another disadvantage; since it’s not their money they are trading with, they won’t always follow the market and respond as they would if it was their own money.